 You want to make sure that you tackle each census record, individually.
 Some census records are easier to navigate than others, and some will provide more detail than others.
 What's most important is that you record and take note of all the information you can get from one census before moving on too quickly.
 You will want to record what you find in each census, and on the other hand, what you can't find in each census, so that you know which records to search for next.
 It's easy to get distracted in genealogy research, but by restricting yourself to searching one census record at a time, you'll likely stay more focused and productive overall.

-TIP: It's best to use our A-Z search to search each US Census record individually.
-Go to our A-Z search here.
-Then selected the United States then search "Census" with the year your're looking for in the search box.
+TIP: It's best to use our list of All Record Sets to search each US Census record individually.
+Then selected the United States then search "Census" with the year you're looking for in the search box.

 In genealogy it's generally best practice to start with the most recent documents and move backwards from those.
 It's always easiest to tackle what you know and begin to build your family's history and unique story that way.
 Also, modern records can often be easier to navigate, analyze and search because the language will be more familiar and that handwriting will be easier to decipher!